Antisocial personality disorderSociopathic personality; Sociopathy; Personality disorder - antisocial

-Antisocial personality disorder is diagnosed based on a psychological evaluationthat assessesthe history and severity of symptoms.
-To be diagnosed with antisocial personality disorder, a person must have had conduct disorder during childhood.
+Antisocial personality disorder is diagnosed based on a psychological evaluation.
+The health care provider will consider how long and how severe the person's symptoms are.
+To be diagnosed with antisocial personality disorder, a person must have had emotional and behavioral problems ( conduct disorder ) during childhood.

-Antisocial personality disorder is one of the most difficult personality disorders to treat.
-People with this condition rarely seek treatment on their own.
+Antisocial personality disorder is one of the hardest personality disorders to treat.
+People with this condition usually don't seek treatment on their own.
 They may only start therapy when required to by a court.

-Behavioral treatments, such as those that reward appropriate behavior and have negative consequences for illegal behavior, may hold the most promise.
-Certain forms of talk therapy are also being explored.
+Behavioral treatments, such as those that reward appropriate behavior and have negative consequences for illegal behavior, may work in some people.
+Talk therapy may also help.

-Persons with antisocial personality who have other disorders, such as a mood or substance disorder, are often treated for those problems as well.
+People with an antisocial personality who have other disorders, such as a mood or substance use disorder, are often treated for those problems as well.

 Symptoms tend to peak during the late teenage years and early 20s.
-They sometimes improve on their own by a person's 40s.
+They sometimes improve on their own by the time a person is in their 40s.

-Complications can include imprisonment, drug abuse, violence, and suicide.
+Complications may include imprisonment, drug use , violence, and suicide.

 When to Contact a Medical Professional

-Seeyour health care provider ora mental health professional you or someone you know has symptoms of antisocial personality disorder.
+See a provider or a mental health professional if you or someone you know has symptoms of antisocial personality disorder.